ahimik/ts-cached/README.md

 `@CacheParam(object => object.nested.id)` - specifies that cache key must be build of `id` property extracted from object.

-## Conditional value caching
+## Conditional caching

-By default, the library cache `null` and does not cache `undefined` values. `undefined` is the reserved value type which internally means there is no value in cache.
+By default, the library caches `null` and does not cache `undefined` values. `undefined` is the reserved value type which internally means there is no value in cache.

-You can omit caching `null` as well by explicitly defining `unless` condition:
+You can omit caching `null` or any other values by explicitly defining `unless` condition:

 ```ts
 class UserService {